jose-elias-alvarez/null-ls.nvim/doc/HELPERS.md

 ## generator_factory

-`generator_factory` is a general-purpose helper that returns a generator which will spawns a command with the given options, optionally transforms its output, then calls an `on_output` callback with the command's output.
+`generator_factory` is a general-purpose helper that returns a generator which spawns a command with the given options, optionally transforms its output, then calls an `on_output` callback with the command's output.
 It accepts one argument, `opts`, which is a table with the following structure.

 All options are **required** unless specified otherwise.